xXValhallaCoderXx/tutorial-gatsby-netlify-blog/content/blog-posts/bulbasaur.md

 ---
 title: Bulbasaur
+featuredImage: /images/bulbasaur.png
+date: 2020-01-06T17:38:26.550Z
+intro: >-
-intro: Bulbasaur can be seen napping in bright sunlight.
+  Bulbasaur can be seen napping in bright sunlight.
 There is a seed on its back.
   By soaking up the sun's rays, the seed grows progressively larger.
 category: Seed
 height: 2' 04"
 weight: 15.2lbs